z669016/adventofcode-2021/README.md

 the target area.
 For part 1, get the highest value for velocity.y from the hit list and from that velocity.y determine the maximum height.
 For part 2 (now so simple), take the size of the hit list.

+## Day 18
+Started over again twice, and was finally able to make it.
+Choosing the right data structure to start with appears to be vital.
+Changing the approach half way is very difficult, at least to me.

+It also took a while to have the right order of actions.
+I stored the numbers in a tree, and walked the tree searching for explosions going from left to right  depth first.
+That's fine for explosions, which only occur at the lowest level, This fails on split actions that can occur on every level, so those need to be taken left to right top first.

+It's almost frustrating how quickly the answer gets calculated compared to the time it took towrite the correct code :-(